ThomasWeinert/reveal-embed-video/README.md

 # Embed Local Video in a Reveal Presentation

-A simple reveal.js plugin that lets you embed video from local sources (such as a webcam) on a Reveal presentation.
+A simple [reveal.js](https://github.com/hakimel/reveal.js) plugin that lets you embed video from local sources (such as a webcam) on a presentation.

 I use this when giving online talks.
 It lets me put myself on top of slides, in any position (including full screen).